CatchMark Timber Trust – Consensus Indicates Potential 13.5% Upside

-CatchMark Timber Trust with ticker code (CTT) now have 4 analysts covering the stock with the consensus suggesting a rating of ‘Hold’.
-The target price ranges between 12.25 and 11.5 with the average target price sitting at 11.94.
-Now with the previous closing price of 10.52 this now indicates there is a potential upside of 13.5%.
-The day 50 moving average is 10.75 and the 200 day moving average is 9.19.
-The market capitalisation for the company is $511m.
+CatchMark Timber Trust found using ticker (CTT) have now 4 analysts covering the stock.
+The analyst consensus points to a rating of ‘Hold’.
+The range between the high target price and low target price is between 12.25 and 11.5 calculating the average target price we see 11.94.
+With the stocks previous close at 10.52 this would indicate that there is a potential upside of 13.5%.
+The 50 day MA is 10.75 while the 200 day moving average is 9.19.
+The company has a market capitalisation of $511m.
 Find out more information at: 0

 The potential market cap would be $580m based on the market concensus.